imker25/samba_exporter/docs/DeveloperDocs/ActionsAndReleases.md

     preRelease3-->done
 ```

-Whenever a *.deb package is uploaded to the [samba-exporter Launchpad PPA](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa) launchpad will start a own release process.
+Whenever a *.deb package is uploaded to the [samba-exporter PPA](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa) launchpad will start a own release process.
 When this process is finished (usually takes about an hour), users can download and install the new package version from the PPA.

 ## Creation of release branches